 Note that the metallicity obtained for Gmb 1830 differs from the literature by ~ 0.12 dex.
-The 19 works after 2000 in PASTEL have a mean temperature of $5090 \pm 89$ K, which is more than 250 K above the fundamental value.
-Recently, Creevey et al. (2012), who determine the temperature chosen for Paper I, obtain a value that is about 200 K less than the classical values obtained from the PASTEL catalogue.
-They suggest a revision of the metallicity based on this fundamental value.
+The 19 works after 2000 in PASTEL have a mean temperature of 5090 ± 89 K, which is more than 250 K above the fundamental value.
+Recently, Creevey et al. (2012), who determined the angular diameter used to obtain the temperature in Paper I, obtained a value that is about 200 K less than the classical spectroscopic values.
+They suggested a revision of the metallicity based on this fundamental value.
 We have done this here and we have seen that the consequence is a considerable ionization and excitation imbalance for this new temperature.
 We have also studied the NTLE effects and concluded that they are not significant in this particular star.
-Moreover, Gmb 1830 is not so cold as to be strongly affected by molecules, however, its rather low metallicity and mass (0.6 $M{\odot}$ ) suggests 3D or granulation effects caused by convection.
-The trends found in Fig. 16 and the ionization imbalance could be partly explained by the use of inaccurate 1D LTE models, but we can not exclude the possibility that the fundamental temperature might be too low or perhaps there is another effect that has not been investigated so far, such as magnetic fields or other activity process in the atmosphere.
-We noted that the knee in the curve of growth of this star is earlier than other stars, which could lead to an underestimate of the strong lines by the EW methods and this could bias the $v{\rm mic}$ measurement and also other slopes in this analysis, although not that significant as that seen here.
+Moreover, Gmb 1830 is not so cold as to be strongly affected by molecules, however, its rather low metallicity and mass (0.6 M☉) suggests 3D or granulation effects caused by convection.
+The trends found in Fig. 14 and the ionization imbalance could be partly explained by the use of inaccurate 1D LTE models, but we can not exclude the possibility that the fundamental temperature might be too low or perhaps there is another effect that has not been investigated so far, such as magnetic fields or other activity process in the atmosphere.
+We noted that the knee in the curve of growth of this star is located at a slightly lower reduced equivalent width for than for other stars.
+This could lead to an inclusion of too strong lines in the EW method , which could bias the v{mic} measurement and also other slopes in this analysis.
+The difference in iron abundance due to this effect, however, should not be as significant as seen here.
+If the radius and bolometric flux of this star were accurately determined, then these new stellar parameters would imply that there is a physical process affecting this star in a way that we are not able to quantify.
+The problem with this hypothesis is that Gmb 1830 is a rather "normal" star, meaning that it has been commonly studied, and has "normal" stellar parameters (not too cool, not too low gravity, not too metal-poor).
+This makes us believe that the measurement of its angular diameter might be affected by systematic errors.
+Until this issue is resolved, we prefer to point out that this star should be treated with caution as Benchmark Star.